misterfish/stick/README.md

 	; [4, 3]
 	| sprintfN ('%s - 1 is %s')  // same.

-'V' means a value is expected, to disambiguate cases where a function can also work.
+'V' means a value is expected, to disambiguate cases where a function also fits.

 	import { timesV, timesF, } from 'stick-js'